– gorgeous, guards red 1991 Carrera 4 convertible

 – electric top

-– black leather interior well maintained, dashboard devoid of cracks
+– black leather interior well maintained, dashboard in a very good condition

 – powerful 3.6 litre flat 6 cylinder engine producing 184 kW (250 hp) of power